giovanni-cutri/userbars-downloader/README.md

 # userbars-downloader

-The *userbars-be.py* and *userbars-name.py* files download every userbar from the websites *www.userbars.be* and *www.userbars.name*, respectively; they generate two separate JSON files with the metadata associated to the userbars.
+The *userbars-be.py* and *userbars-name.py* scripts download every userbar from the websites *www.userbars.be* and *www.userbars.name*, respectively; they generate two separate JSON files with the metadata associated to the userbars.

 More specifically, the following information is saved:
 - **Userbar unique identifier (id)**